entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 >  - In *Tubonasus*, *Camuropiscis*, *Rolfosteus*, and *Fallacosteus*, the postsuborbital plate sutures with the marginal plate and separates the suborbital from the submarginal plate.

 349. Pre-endolymphatic thickening: absent (0); present (1).
 >  - Pre-endolymphatic thickening is present in brachthoracids, such as in *Harrytoombsia*.
+Stensio (1963b) considered that the pre-endolymphatic thickening is only present in brachythoracids.

 350. Postbranchial embayment formed by Anterior lateral plate: absent (0); present (1).
 >  - This character is widely present in coccosteomorph arthrodires.
 In basally branching arthrodires, this character is missing.